 Skip to main content

-An animation movie usually tends to be a good time for all those involved, whether it’s just to relax a little or to enjoy some family time.
-I saw this particular film, Big Hero 6, just last Christmas and I must say, it was delightful.
+An animated movie usually tends to be a good time for everyone, whether it’s just to relax a little or to enjoy some quality family time.
+I watched Big Hero 6 last Christmas, and I must say, it was absolutely delightful.

 Comments